International Debt Workouts (LAW-884-001)

-Our client will be an international commercial bank with a troubled loan to a company in a developing country.
-Our job will be to provide legal advice and services to our client throughout the loan workout process.
-During the semester we will also have practitioners on sovereign debt restructuring as guest speakers.
-Our work will include conducting due diligence, recommending a legal strategy, coordinating the creditor group, establishing negotiation strategies (and leverage) for our client, structuring the transaction documents, and closing the deal.
+Initially, we will be part of an international law firm, whose client is a large multinational bank with a troubled loan to a company in an emerging economy.
+Our work will include conducting due diligence, recommending a legal strategy, coordinating the creditor group, establishing negotiation strategies for our client, structuring the transaction documents, and closing the deal.

 Textbooks and Other Materials